 Impact of previous years spending of PE and sports premium

-Awards-The overall increased participation of sport for the school has resulted in GLPNS being awarded the ‘School Games’ Gold mark two years running; 2017/18 & 2018/19.
+Awards-The overall increased participation of sport for the school has resulted in GLPNS being awarded the ‘School Games’ Gold mark in 2019/20 for the third year in a row.

 Equipment -This has been replenished and replaced throughout the year ensuring that teachers have appropriate equipment to use during PE session maximising children’s participation and waiting times for children.